tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

   - Consensual: Decisions are made in groups through unanimous agreement.
   - Top-Down: Decisions are made by individuals (usually the boss).

-  The principle is straight-forward but the most interesting case are cultures which combine strict hierarchy with consensual decision-making.
+  The principle is straightforward but the most interesting case are cultures that combine strict hierarchy with consensual decision-making.
-  The strongest example for this is Japan with its [Ringi-Process](https://en.wikipedia.org/wiki/Japanese_management_culture#Managerial_style), but this is only the strongest example of many (Germany also cultivating this mixture).
+  The strongest example of this is Japan with its [Ringi-Process](https://en.wikipedia.org/wiki/Japanese_management_culture#Managerial_style), but this is only the strongest example of many (Germany also cultivating this mixture).

-  My personal highlight of this chapter is the "big D vs. little d" model that helps explaining people from cultures that are at opposite ends of this scale, what kind of decision is needed or made when.
+  My highlight of this chapter is the "big D vs. little d" model that helps explain to people from cultures that are at opposite ends of this scale, what kind of decision is needed or made when.
   When a big-D decision is made, then it is to be seen as strict, while a little-d decision allows for flexibility even after the decision was made.
-  This distinction is helpful for setting expectations of groups that appear chaotic or inflexible to each other.
+  This distinction helps set expectations of groups that appear chaotic or inflexible to each other.

 Trusting: Task-Based vs. Relationship-Based